 Mark is deeply committed to public service.
 He is a community organizer in his neighborhood of East Raleigh.
-He currently serves as Chair of Raleigh’s Parks, Recreation, and Greenway Advisory Board (PRGAB).
-Notable among his many volunteer activities, he previously served as Chair of the Raleigh’s Citizens Advisory Council (RCAC), Chair of the East Citizens Advisory Council (East CAC), Vice-Chair of the Mordecai Historic Park Advisory Board (2008-2012), and on the boards of both the North Carolina Museum of Art Contemporaries (1999-2001) and the Triangle Linux User Group (TriLUG) (2005-2006).
+He recently concluded six years of service on Raleigh’s Parks, Recreation, and Greenway Advisory board (PRGAB), serving two years as Chair and one as Vice-chair.
+He also served as Chair of the Raleigh’s Citizens Advisory Council (RCAC) (1 year), Chair of the East Citizens Advisory Council (East CAC) (3 years), Vice-Chair of the Mordecai Historic Park Advisory Board (2008-2012), and on the boards of both the North Carolina Museum of Art Contemporaries (1999-2001) and the Triangle Linux User Group (TriLUG) (2005-2006).
 He also served two years as president of Garner Crimestoppers.
 Currently he is serving as president of the Ligon GT Magnet Middle School PTA.

 Mark is a veteran of United States Navy, having served aboard the USS Elliot (DD-967) during the Persian Gulf War.
 As a cryptologic technician Mark was granted a TOP SECRET security clearance and also performed duties as an intelligence photographer.
-Despite outstanding performance that earned him commendations from flag officers, Mark left the Navy to attend North Carolina State University in 1992.
+After outstanding service (a “4.0 sailor”) that earned him commendations from flag officers, Mark left the Navy in 1992 to attend North Carolina State University.
 He has lived in the Raleigh area ever since.